Swashplate (aeronautics): History

 The swashplate was first tested in 1907 by brothers Jules and Paul Cornu.
 They obtained a patent for the device (French Patent No. 398,545, June 7, 1909).
 Although its principle is also found in earlier patents by other screw inventors.
 The first successful implementation of the swashplate was made by de la Cierva in 1922 in his autogyro.

 In 1907 before the flight test of Cornu's helicopter.
 Can be seen wheels (plates) with levers controlling the pitch of the propellers.

-However, it is widely accepted that the swashplate was first proposed by Russian Boris Yuriev in 1911.
-No direct sources for this.
-The known helicopter mock-up did not have such a device, drawings have not survived, and no patent application has been filed.

 Today, on most modern aircraft the swashplate is above the transmission and the pushrods are visible outside the fuselage, but a few early designs, notably light helicopters built by Enstrom Helicopter, placed it underneath the transmission and enclosed the rotating pushrods inside the mainshaft.
 This reduces rotor hub drag since there are no exposed linkages.

 A scaled model of an exhibition full-size mock-up of a single-rotor helicopter, proposed in 1912 by students of the IMTS headed by Boris Yuriev (1889-1957).
 No details of the mechanism are shown on the mock-up.

 Other swashplate and control design have been used.
 For instance, Kaman Aircraft helicopters do not use a traditional swashplate and instead operate servo flaps on the rotor blades to adjust the angle of attack of the blades.